compujuckel/AssettoServer/README.md

 The API is still under development and might change in the future.

+## Wiki
+For more information on configuration, admin commands, etc. also check out the [Wiki](https://github.com/compujuckel/AssettoServer/wiki).

 ## License
 AssettoServer is licensed under the GNU Affero General Public License v3.0, see [LICENSE](https://github.com/compujuckel/AssettoServer/blob/master/LICENSE) for more info.
 Additionally, you must preserve the legal notices and author attributions present in the server.